TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 55/Psalms 55.4.md

 ---

-My heart is sore pained within me: And the terrors of death are fallen upon me.
+My heart is severely pained within me.
+The terrors of death have fallen on me.